ParkPow On-Premise Setup Guide

 After performing an upgrade, starting the server may take 2-5 minutes due to database patches.
 It is crucial to wait and not terminate the containers.

-If the ip address is going to be different than first time install, then you should uninstall the app and follow the install from step 3 again.
+If the IP address is going to be different than the first-time install, then you should uninstall the app and follow the install from step 3 again.
 This should help avoid consuming a license for the old IP address.